RUN 4 BEN - TAKE ON THE HALF4HEARTS

 Remember to share your posts and photos on social media and tag us @CalonScreening and use the hashtags #Half4Hearts #Run4Ben #CalonHearts so we can keep up with your posts.

 The Ben McDonald Heart Screening Fund for Wales

 The Ben Mcdonald Heart Screening Fund for Wales was set up in August 2019 to work towards screening young hearts in wales, so that no young person dies of an undiagnosed heart condition. the fund is working towards a total of £1,00,000 so we can screen as many young people in Wales as possible, a fantastic £16,977.59 has been raised thus far.

 Many lives have been saved already by our heart screenings, more recently we screened a young man who is now an ambassador of The Ben McDonald Heart Screening For Wales Fund, Chris Morse who was found to have a heart condition.

-An avid gym goer has shown his support for the charity Welsh Hearts, after he credited their heart screening initiative for saving his life.
+An avid gym goer has shown his support for the charity Calon Hearts, after he credited their heart screening initiative for saving his life.

 Chris Morse, a personal trainer from Carmarthen, said: